How do children learn to read and write at St. Christopher’s?

 Through each unit of writing, children are taught the specific skills (including vocabulary, grammar, sentence structure and punctuation) required to write accurately in a particular genre.

-Children are explicitly taught to write different styles of sentence which are then applied to the genre and the intended audience.
+Children are explicitly taught to write different styles of sentence which they then practice for themselves before applying to a longer piece of writing.
 They are encouraged to be more independently selective of their vocabulary and sentences types as they get older and more capable writers.

 They are also gradually taught how to critically edit and improve their own writing.